 I initially thought a brown line on my big toe nail was a fungal infection.
 Can it be treated using an external topical application?
 I also read online that brown lines on the nail could be linked to melanomas/skin cancers, and hope to get some clarity about this.
 Hope to hear from a doctor soon!

-as Dr Paul has explained, the appearance of a brown line on your nail, known as melanonchia, is due to melanin within the nail.
-It's most often due to none-worrying causes.
+As Dr Paul has explained, the appearance of a brown line on your nail, known as melanonchia, is due to melanin within the nail.
+It's most often due to non-worrying causes.
 These include:

 - Fungal infection